 Establish Your Cash Reserve

 When you begin your home search, you’ll need to have some cash available to be used as earnest money.
 At the time you make an offer on a property you will be expected to submit an earnest money check to show that you are serious in your desire to buy the property.
 The money will be held in an escrow account and applied toward your down payment or closing costs at the time of closing.
-If the financing falls through, the house fails to pass to your approval when it’s inspected or appraises under the contract price, you will be allowed to back out of the contract with a full refund.
+If the financing falls through, the house fails to pass to your approval when it’s inspected, or it appraises under the contract price, you will be allowed to back out of the contract with a full refund.
 If you simply back out for personal reasons, the money is forfeited.
 When you close on the property you will be expected to provide the balance of the down payment and buyer’s share of closing costs.

 With your initial offer on a house, a loan pre-approval will put your offer in a strong position, showing you are ready, able and willing to buy a house.

 Choose a Realtor